 Florida Statute Section 782.071 provides that vehicular homicide is the killing of another person by the operation of a motor vehicle in a reckless manner likely to cause great bodily injury or death to another individual.
 The criminal offense of vehicular homicide requires proving the elements of the lesser included offense of reckless driving.
-Chikitus v.
-Shands, 373 So.2d 904 (Florida 1979).

 Not every car accident that results in someone being killed will result in sufficient evidence to support a conviction for vehicular manslaughter in Florida.
 Before a reckless driving conviction can occur, the prosecutor generally must prove beyond all reasonable doubt that the driver is guilty of negligence as defined in the vehicular homicide statute under Florida law.
-Jackson v.
-Florida, 100 So.2d 839 (Florida 1st DCA 1958).

 Attorney for Vehicular Homicide in Tampa, FL

-One of the most serious charges under Florida law is for vehicular homicide after the driver is accused of causing the death of another person while driving a vehicle in a negligent manner likely to cause death or serious injury.
+One of the most serious charges under Florida law is for vehicular homicide after the driver is accused of causing the death of another person while driving a vehicle in a reckless manner likely to cause death or serious injury.

 If you were involved in a car accident involving a fatality, it is important to seek out the services of an attorney.
 Our offices are conveniently located in downtown Tampa, FL, just a few blocks from the courthouse.
 We also have a second office in New Port Richey, across from the courthouse at the West Pasco Judicial Center.